 These thoughts are NOT dangerous, uncomfortable yes, but not dangerous.

 Question is: what kinds of thoughts or images are you having lately?
 The reason to become more aware of those is because those very thoughts and images you dwell on can scare your amygdala and bring about feelings of anxiety.
 Everyone is living with uncertainty and that uncertainty, born of thoughts and images, can keep a person living on Anxiety Cove-something no one needs right now.

 FYI-if you’d like to learn more about how to relocate from living on Anxiety Cove to Peace and Calm Boulevard, drum roll please, I’m now a Certified Clinical Anxiety Treatment Professional.
 It’s been over a year in the making, and now, I’m ready to help you with even more practical and evidence based information, skills, and strategies.
 Call me and let’s discuss how I may be able to help you.

 Last, for me keeping it simple and slower, means The Phoenix (this newsletter) will be taking a break until Fall 2020.
 I’d still love to hear from you so feel free to email or call to inquire how I may be of service.

 As always, I love helping women live happier lives.
 Whether you call it depression, anxiety, stress, or nerves, I’d like to help.
-I invite you to call me at 512.680.2874 for your free 15-minute phone consultation.
+I invite you to call me at 512.680.2874 for your free up-to-15-minute phone consultation.
 Let’s discuss how I may be able to help.
-If we decide to meet, I’ll have tea and chocolate waiting for you.

 Looking forward to hearing your story and helping you feel better,